In 2002, Clusterbusters was formed to take a pro-active role in researching for a cure for cluster headaches and find new and improved treatments.

 Yes, it has taken 14 years but I am both proud and pleased to announce the following:

-Adults with chronic cluster headache, age 21 – 65, needed for a research study investigating Psilocybin in the treatment of cluster headache.
+Adults with chronic cluster headache or episodic cluster headache (cycles at least 6 weeks long), age 21 – 65, needed for a research study investigating Psilocybin in the treatment of cluster headache.

 ClusterBusters, a non-profit advocacy and education group, is participating in the recruitment of subjects for a pilot study investigating the safety and efficacy of psilocybin in cluster headache.
 This study is taking place at the Veterans Affairs Hospital in West Haven, Connecticut, an affiliate of Yale University School of Medicine.

 Earn $100 per test day.
 Three test days total.